 - Flesh color: Medium to dark yellow flesh, purple streaks are occasionally reported

 - Fair to good appearance, "pretty", rated "attractive" in most field trials

-- Taste/Flavor: NY Times food editor: "a full earthy flavor with hints of hazelnuts".
-All we know is they are very tasty
+- Taste/Flavor: NY Times food editor: "a full earthy flavor with hints of hazelnuts."
+All we know is they are exceptionally tasty

-- Texture after cooking: Firm, but not waxy, whether roasted, boiled, or sliced into wedges and fried or roasted
+- Texture after cooking: Firm, but not waxy whether roasted, boiled, or sliced into wedges and fried, roasted, or grilled

 - Presentation: Bright yellow-gold flesh, deep purple skin.
 For best effect use them with the skin on, but some complain that the purple skin turns quite dark when fried or baked

 online since 1999